 How can students consent to case-by-case disclosures of restricted Directory Information?

 Students may consent to the disclosure of restricted Directory Information to specific parties for specific purposes, including the situations listed above, by submitting a Student Information Release Authorization form.
-Submission of the Student Information Authorization form does not remove or alter a student’s Directory Information restrictions, it only authorizes the university to release specified student information (which may include restricted Directory Information) on a one-time basis.
+Submission of the Student Information Authorization form does not remove or alter a student’s Directory Information restrictions, it only authorizes the university to release specified student information (which may include restricted Directory Information) on a one-time basis for the intended purpose.

 How does restricting Directory Information affect what is visible in MyProfile?